Customer stories

 -

-Davidson Water: Going deep with surge analysis and bubbling up with community engagement
+Davidson Water: masters of both high-tech surge analysis and down-home community engagement

 As a nonprofit membership-based organization, Davidson Water is entirely supported by the rates and fees paid by its member customers – no county taxes involved.
 Created over 50 years ago by enterprising businessmen who realized that this part of the popular Piedmont corridor of commerce and trade would not be able to host more business without…